turingschool/career-development-curriculum/module_two/feedback_ii.md

 * What alternatives could you use for these?
 * What could be a blind spot here?
 Tone of voice -- you don’t want to come across as passive aggressive
-* Would you say anything different to try to realign intent and impact more?
+* How can you align intent and impact?

 ### Taking it in as the Receiver
 As the receiver, do you need to take all the feedback you're hearing?
 No, but you do need to **listen** to the other person to understand their interest behind what they're saying in order to decide what you can use the feedback for.